Utilizing Green Energy for Charging Electric Vehicles through Photovoltaic Panels

 Grid Load Management: Integrating PV panels with EV charging can help manage grid loads

 effectively.
-Solar energy generation typically peaks during the day when EV charging demands
+Solar energy generation typically peaks during the day when EV charging demand

 lower, allowing excess energy to be stored in batteries or fed back into the grid.